jrosebud/jrosebud.github.io/lesson05/slides/slides.md

 * Can I do this by myself, or do I need to bring in other people?
 Do I need a designer?
 Do I need a UX person?
 Do I need (smarter) programmers?
 * What will be the pages needed for the site?
 What needs to be on each page?

+Some people write proposals outlining these things.
+Others make a list.
+Whatever works for you!

 ---

 ##Wireframe & Sketch